-Black tea accounts for 78% of the world’s tea production and the major producing countries are Sri Lanka (Ceylon), India and Kenya.
-Sri Lanka the top exporter of black tea to the world market.
+Black tea accounts for 78% of the world’s tea production, and the major producing countries are Sri Lanka (Ceylon), India, and Kenya.
+Sri Lanka is the top exporter of black tea to the world market.

 Then the shoots are rolled by mechanical rollers to macerate and break them into parts.
-This process of breaking up the leaves starts a series of chemical reactions that are catalysed by the enzymes in the leaf.
+This process of breaking up the leaves starts a series of chemical reactions that are catalyzed by the enzymes in the leaves.

-The major reaction is the conversion of catechins (flavanols) the major component in the leaf, to what is known as theflavins and thearubigins, dimeric and polymeric polyphenolic compounds, which are mainly responsible for the taste and character of the black tea.
+The major reaction is the conversion of catechins (flavanols), the major component in the leaf, to what is known as theaflavins and thearubigins, dimeric and polymeric polyphenolic compounds, which are mainly responsible for the taste and character of black tea.

-The next stage is the drying of tea at high temperature to reduce the moisture content to 3%, to improve and the keeping qualities.
+The next stage is the drying of tea at a high temperature to reduce the moisture content to 3%, to improve the keeping quality.
 High temperatures in dryers inactivate the enzymes.

-Then the teas are graded according to particle size by shifting. as an example, well-known black tea grades include Orange Pekoe (OP), Broken Orange Pekoe (BOP), Broken Orange Pekoe Fanning, (BOPF) and Dust.
+Then the tea leaves are graded according to particle size by shifting.
+As an example, well-known black tea grades include Orange Pekoe (OP), Broken Orange Pekoe (BOP), Broken Orange Pekoe Fanning (BOPF), and Dust.

-This inactivates the enzymes and therefore, after rolling, the ‘fermentation’ reactions do not take place.
-Thus the chemical composition of green tea is similar to that of the fresh tender shoots.
+This inactivates the enzymes and, therefore, after rolling, the “fermentation” reactions do not take place.
+Thus, the chemical composition of green tea is similar to that of fresh tender shoots.

 In “Oolong Tea” production, the process is similar to that for black tea.